foremind/Dell-Inspiron-7490-OpenCore/README.md

 1. Screen brightness using hot keys

-The software slider under display preferences works though.
+The software slider under display preferences works though so it's not a showstopper.

 2. Sleep